 Photo: Daryl Cauchi

-Herman Grech’s fictionalised account of Daphne Caruana Galizia’s murder is a testament to just how effective the combination of theatre and journalism can be.
+They Blew Her Up is Herman Grech’s fictionalised account of Daphne Caruana Galizia’s murder, a testament to just how effective the combination of theatre and journalism can be.

 Writing and directing a play about the biggest news story to hit Malta in probably forever is not exactly the simplest of tasks.
 But Herman Grech – writer and director of They Blew Her Up, a fictionalised account of the Daphne Caruana Galizia murder that is currently running at St James Cavalier – has never been one to shy away from difficult tasks.